Birkenhead

 • Inclusive and accessible, enabling all children, including those with additional needs, to participate fully

 Outdoor equipment is checked regularly, and any hazards are addressed promptly.
+Outdoor learning environments are risk assessed daily and reviewed regularly to ensure ongoing safety and suitability.

 We ensure that all equipment and resources are clean, hygienic and well maintained to support children’s health and wellbeing.